PNNL-Comp-Mass-Spec/AScore/README.md

 Optionally use -Fasta to add Protein Data from Fasta_file to the output

-When using -fasta, use -PD to include Protein Descriptions in the output
+When using -Fasta, use -PD to include Protein Descriptions in the output

 ## Example command line #1
 ```